Toronto Beaches Boardwalk: A Hidden Gem in the City

 Also located not far from Woodbine Beach is the HISTORY music venue.
 Lots of fantastic concerts are held in this intimate concert venue.

-☞ Read More: A List of the Best Things to Do at Woodbine Beach
+☞ Want to know even more about my favourite Toronto beach?
+Read my List of the Best Things to Do at Woodbine Beach for all the details.

 Kew Gardens